O’Brien Street Practice

 The practice is and will continue to provide services – it is not closing.
 However, it needs to relocate due to challenges with its current physical location.

-There are no plans to reduce the services available, which will continue to be delivered to members of the LGBTIQA+ community.
+There are no plans to reduce the services available for the community.

 Where is the practice moving to?

-We have been exploring available options in and around the Adelaide central business district in preparation for engagement with patients, community groups and advocates.
+We have been exploring available options in and around the Adelaide central business district.

 Is my clinician moving too?